-Independence Boulevard will be widened to provide one general purpose lane in each direction, totaling three general purpose lanes, one express lane in each direction, and one auxiliary lane in each direction from west of Idlewild Road in Charlotte to I-485 in Matthews.
+Independence Boulevard will be widened to provide an additional general purpose lane in each direction, totaling three general purpose lanes, one express lane in each direction, and one auxiliary lane in each direction from west of Idlewild Road in Charlotte to I-485 in Matthews.
 Access along Independence Boulevard will shift.
-Interchanges or grade separated crossings at major intersecting roads, and all traffic signals on this section of Independence Boulevard will be removed.
+Interchanges or grade separated crossings at major intersecting roads and all traffic signals on this section of Independence Boulevard will be removed.
 Additionally, one express lane will be constructed in each direction in the median of Independence Boulevard.
 The project also includes short connections that will link roads that run parallel to Independence Boulevard at several locations.

 Access Control Options

-Several options for separating the express lanes and the auxiliary lane from the general purpose lanes are currently being considered, including tubular markers/plastic delineators, solid line preventatives, and rumble strips.
+Several options for separating the express lanes and the auxiliary lane from the general purpose lanes are being considered, including tubular markers/plastic delineators, solid line preventatives, and rumble strips.